patrickweng7/vip/Steven-Anthony-Leone-Notebook---Part-2.md

 ## Week 5
 ### General Meeting Notes
+* Stocks:
+* Image Processing:
+* Modularity:
+* NAS:
+* NLP:
-* We informed the team of our progress, including selecting objectives.
+* * We informed the team of our progress, including selecting objectives.
 We decided that previous models using num params vs an accuracy objective weren't quite diverse enough.
 Adding other objectives will allow a better tradeoff space that will lead to diverse models.
 * Having decided on our objectives and analyzed the dataset, we then had to tackle the building blocks of a QA system.
 The biggest challenge with them is how there are two inputs, the context and the query.
-* I would research the current state of the nn-vip EMADE branch and present a best strategy for implementing a QA system.
+* * I would research the current state of the nn-vip EMADE branch and present a best strategy for implementing a QA system.

 ### Sub Team Meeting
 * I presented to the sub team the information I compiled on NNLearners, shown in the section underneath Action Items, and how we could use them for QA systems.